dendronhq/dendron-docs/vault/pkg.plugin-core.dev.cook.md

 ### Remote Development

-If you are developing Dendron in a remote environment using VSCode, see additional instructions [[here|dendron.dev.remote]].
+If you are developing Dendron in a remote environment using VSCode, see additional instructions [[here|dev.remote]].

 ### Check if file is in vault